rp15/cache_coherence/README.md

 # cache_coherence
-To run the diretory-based MI protocol, use
+To run the directory-based MI protocol, use
 > python3.12 MI/MI.py

-To run the diretory-based MSI protocol, use
+To run the directory-based MSI protocol, use
 > python3.12 MSI/MSI.py

-The diretory-based MESI protocol is under development.
+The directory-based MESI protocol is under development.

 To test new transactions in MI/MSI, add any number of these to the end of the file: